-The Engineering package allows you to perform structural calculations of your scaffold right inside the app with just a few extra clicks.
+The Engineering feature allows you to perform structural calculations of your scaffold right inside the app with just a few extra clicks.
 Design, plan, and calculate all in one place.

 Table of contents